 Figure 1.
 Illustration of the complexity of some atmospheric flow experiments as a function of their area of coverage.
 The complexity is in terms of the slope: the average $10^{th}$ percentile of the highest slopes.
-The inserts besides the markers show contour maps of the relative elevation for each site.
+The inserts besides the markers show contour maps of the relative elevation for each site, where blue and yellow colors represent low and high elevations, respectively.